hackclub/hackclub/workshops/sprig/README.md

 ```

 And then hit `file > download file.`
-Note where it was saved !
+Don't forget to take note of where it was saved!
 **For those of you on school computers be aware that they often get wiped frequently**, so you'll want to save the link somewhere safe and off the computer, like to your email or on a cloud-based doc.